Proposal - Updates to the DIP, The Complete 1.7 Version

 • Participation Rate (Karma): ≥75% participation in on-chain votes in the last 90 days: In the Tier X case, the requirement of having a PR90 ≥ 75% will not be enforced to apply, but moving forward, the delegates will still need to comply with this requirement during their participation.
 This means that new delegates with 500,000 ARB will not have to wait three months to join the program.
 However, once they reach a PR90 ≥ 75%, they will be required to maintain it to remain eligible.
 This is a natural requirement, as they will need to vote regularly on Tally to reach the 50 Total Participation points.

-• Adhere to the DIP’s Terms and Conditions and any other Social Agreement: Each delegate must adhere to the DIP’s Terms and Conditions and all social agreements reached through Snapshot, including those outlined in proposals such as ‘Improving Predictability in Arbitrum DAO’s Operations,’ ‘Should the DAO Create COI & Self Voting Policies?,’ ‘Incentives Detox Proposal,’ [Non-Constitutional] Arbitrum DAO Delegate Code of Conduct + Formalizing the DAO’s Operations ****and any other proposals or codes of conduct that may be approved in the future.
+• Adhere to the DIP’s Terms and Conditions and any other Social Agreement: Each DIP Participant must adhere to the DIP’s Terms and Conditions and all social agreements reached through Snapshot, including those outlined in proposals such as ‘Improving Predictability in Arbitrum DAO’s Operations,’ ‘Should the DAO Create COI & Self Voting Policies?,’ ‘Incentives Detox Proposal,’ [Non-Constitutional] Arbitrum DAO Delegate Code of Conduct + Formalizing the DAO’s Operations and any other proposals or codes of conduct that may be approved in the future.
 If there are contradictions between a Social Agreement (such as the DAO’s Code of Conduct) and the DIP’s Terms and Conditions, then the DIP’s policies shall take precedence.
+Current DIP Participants are considered to automatically adhere to the DIP Terms and Conditions unless they state otherwise.
+In this case, they will be excluded from the program, as adherence to these Terms and Conditions is a mandatory requirement for participation.

 Incentive Program Application